Floorp-Projects/Floorp/tools/sanitizer/docs/asan.rst

    # Enable ASan specific code and build workarounds
    ac_add_options --enable-address-sanitizer

-   # Add ASan to our compiler flags
-   export CFLAGS="-fsanitize=address -Dxmalloc=myxmalloc -fPIC"
-   export CXXFLAGS="-fsanitize=address -Dxmalloc=myxmalloc -fPIC"

-   # Additionally, we need the ASan flag during linking.
-Normally, our C/CXXFLAGS would
-   # be used during linking as well but there is at least one place in our build where
-   # our CFLAGS are not added during linking.
-   # Note: The use of this flag causes Clang to automatically link the ASan runtime :)
-   export LDFLAGS="-fsanitize=address"

    # These three are required by ASan
    ac_add_options --disable-jemalloc
    ac_add_options --disable-crashreporter